mapstruct/mapstruct/readme.md

     ./mvnw clean install -DskipDistribution=true

 _*Java21 SequencedSet/Map types are referenced in processor module test, which requires JDK21 at testCompileTime._
+_No dependency > Java8 should be added in compile scope to remain Java8 compatible._

 ## Importing into IDE